petezh/peterzhang.me/_pages/about.md

 ### What's This?

 This site is a portfolio, blog, and notebook.
 I set it up to practice turning thoughts into words.
 It's become a way for me to share my ideas with others.
-Some pages to check out:
+Here's some more about me:

 - My [habits](habits) 🤔
 - My [media diet](media) 📺